krhetest/LabBench.Manual/docs/index.md

 ## Updating LabBench

 LabBench may be updated by downloading a new installer and installing the new version over the old version of LabBench.
 This will not touch the installed devices, experiments, or protocols or the data contained within LabBench.
 However, care must be taken before a new version of LabBench is installed, as the new LabBench may not be compatible with the old version.
-If it is incompatable it will not be able to read the data from the old version of LabBench, and when you list installed devices, experiments, and protocols it will appear that none are installed and LabBench will display a warning with incompatable data present.
+If it is incompatible it will not be able to read the data from the old version of LabBench, and when you list installed devices, experiments, and protocols it will appear that none are installed and LabBench will display a warning with incompatible data present.

 In that case you can recover from the error in two ways:

-1. Purge all the old data with with the `labconf reset` command.
-Warning this will delete everything in the system, only perform this action if you are abselutely sure that you have exported all data from LabBench and you have no need of the old LabBench setup anymore.
+1. Purge all the old data with the `labconf reset` command.
+Warning this will delete everything in the system, only perform this action if you are absolutely sure that you have exported all data from LabBench and you have no need of the old LabBench setup anymore.
-2. Manually uninstall LabBench, and install an old version of LabBench that is compatable with the data in system.
+2. Manually uninstall LabBench, and install an old version of LabBench that is compatible with the data in system.
 After this you can use the old LabBench installation to export your data, before you reinstall the new version of LabBench, and purge the data with the `labconf reset` command.

-From the LabBench version number you can determine whether a new LabBench version will be compatable with the version of LabBench you have currently installed.
+From the LabBench version number you can determine whether a new LabBench version will be compatible with the version of LabBench you have currently installed.
 LabBench uses [semantic versioning](https://semver.org/ "Semantic Versioning 2.0.0") where a version number consists of three numbers seperated by digits: `MajorVersion.MinorVersion.PatchVersion` that has the following definition:

 * `MajorVersion`: LabBench will be incompatable when the `MajorVersion` number differs between two versions of LabBench.
 * `MinorVersion`: Functionality has been added to LabBench in a backward compatible manner.
 Data created by a version of LabBench with the same `MajorVersion` but a lower `MinorVersion` will be compatible.
-However, LabBench is not garanteed to be downgradable, and consequently, data created by a higher `MinorVersion` is not garanteed to be readable by a lower `MinorVersion`.
+However, LabBench is not guaranteed to be down gradable, and consequently, data created by a higher `MinorVersion` is not guaranteed to be readable by a lower `MinorVersion`.
 * `PatchVersion`: Signifies a backward compatible patch with bugfixes to existing functionality, however, no new functionality has been added to LabBench.

 Consequently, when you install a new version of LabBench check if the `MajorVersion` of the currently installed and new version of LabBench are the same.
-If they are the same you can install the new version without problems.
+If they are the same, you can install the new version without problems.
 If they are not the same you will most likely need to wait until you have finished the experiments that are currently running using the computer, then export the data, install the new version of LabBench, and then perform a `labconf reset` on the system.

 [Go to table of contents](#table-of-contents)